NCAR/tiegcm/doc/userguide/glossary.rst

 .. glossary::

    benchmark runs
-     A series of :ref:`validation/test runs <tests>` made with each release of the model.
-Namelist files and job scripts used to make these benchmark runs are available in subdirectories under the :term:`tests/` directory of the current release (e.g., namelist input files for the "control" test run are ``modeldir/tests/control/*.inp``).
+     Selected validation runs made with each release of the model.
+These runs can be made using Python code in the :term:`tgcmrun/` directory.

    continuation run
      A continuation run continues from the last output history of the previous run.